viswaballa/project-X-/README.md

 ## *Project description/outline:*
-    Our project is to uncover what helps determine the strength of the housing market.
-We'll examine the relationship between US home prices and:
-    1) several economic datapoints; 2) the stock prices of construction companies.
+    We believe that if we look at recent housing market trends, income growth and the change in stock prices of publicly-listed home construction companies, then we can predict the future direction of the U.S. housing market.

 ## *Research questions to answer:*
-    What economic indicators are correlated with the strength of the housing market (wage growth, housing inventory)?
+    What has been the trend in U.S. housing prices over the past ~5 years?
+    Is there any relationship between wage growth and housing prices?
+What do recent trends in wage growth versus housing prices indicate about future housing prices?
-    Do the stock prices of construction companies tell us anything about future home prices?
+    Is there any relationship between the stock prices of publicly-listed home construction companies and housing prices?
+What can we glean from the change in stock prices over the past five years

 ## *Datasets to be used:*
     Zillow